 3. Choose to restore the entire image or part and click Next.

 4. In the "Operation Summary" page, preview the operation that will be executed.
 Then, click Start Restore.
 Wait for the process to complete, and then click Finish.

-Tip: If your system image is from another computer, you should tick "Enable Universal Restore" (paid function) to ensure the system is bootable after recovery.
+- Tips: If the system image is taken from another computer, you should tick "Universal Restore" (paid function) to ensure the system is bootable after recovery.